Wired Equivalent Privacy: Authentication

-After authentication and association, the pre-shared WEP key is also used for encrypting data frames with RC4.
+After the authentication and association, the pre-shared WEP key is also used for encrypting the data frames using RC4.

-Although Shared Key authentication might appear more secure than Open System authentication, the opposite is true.
-The keystream used for the handshake can be derived by capturing the challenge frames in Shared Key authentication.
-This makes it easier to intercept and decrypt data with Shared Key authentication than with Open System authentication.
-If privacy is a concern, Open System authentication is generally preferable when using WEP, though it also allows any WLAN client to connect to the access point.
-Both mechanisms are weak, and Shared Key WEP has been deprecated in favor of WPA/WPA2.
+At first glance, it might seem as though Shared Key authentication is more secure than Open System authentication since the latter offers no real authentication.
+However, it is quite the reverse.
+It is possible to derive the keystream used for the handshake by capturing the challenge frames in Shared Key authentication.
+Therefore, data can be more easily intercepted and decrypted with Shared Key authentication than with Open System authentication.
+If privacy is a primary concern, it is more advisable to use Open System authentication for WEP authentication, rather than Shared Key authentication; however, this also means that any WLAN client can connect to the AP.
+(Both authentication mechanisms are weak; Shared Key WEP is deprecated in favor of WPA/WPA2.)

 Weak security

-Because RC4 is a stream cipher, the same traffic key must never be reused.
-The purpose of an IV, which is transmitted as plaintext, is to prevent repetition.
-However, WEP’s 24-bit IV is too short to guarantee uniqueness on a busy network.
-The way the IV was implemented also exposed WEP to a related-key attack.
-For a 24-bit IV, there is a 50% probability of repetition after about 5,000 packets.
+Because RC4 is a stream cipher, the same traffic key must never be used twice.
+The purpose of an IV, which is transmitted as plaintext, is to prevent any repetition, but a 24-bit IV is not long enough to ensure this on a busy network.
+The way the IV was used also opened WEP to a related-key attack.
+For a 24-bit IV, there is a 50% probability the same IV will repeat after 5,000 packets.

-In August 2001, Scott Fluhrer, Itsik Mantin, and Adi Shamir published a cryptanalysis of WEP that exploited the way RC4 and IVs were used, enabling a passive attack that could recover the RC4 key after eavesdropping on network traffic.
-Depending on traffic volume, a successful key recovery could take as little as one minute.
-If insufficient packets were available, attackers could stimulate traffic by sending packets to the network and analyzing the replies.
-The attack was quickly implemented, and automated tools were released.
-With a personal computer, standard hardware, and freely available software such as aircrack-ng, WEP keys can be cracked in minutes.
+In August 2001, Scott Fluhrer, Itsik Mantin, and Adi Shamir published a cryptanalysis of WEP that exploits the way the RC4 ciphers and IV are used in WEP, resulting in a passive attack that can recover the RC4 key after eavesdropping on the network.
+Depending on the amount of network traffic, and thus the number of packets available for inspection, a successful key recovery could take as little as one minute.
+If an insufficient number of packets are being sent, there are ways for an attacker to send packets on the network and thereby stimulate reply packets, which can then be inspected to find the key.
+The attack was soon implemented, and automated tools have since been released.
+It is possible to perform the attack with a personal computer, off-the-shelf hardware, and freely available software such as aircrack-ng to crack any WEP key in minutes.

-Cam-Winget et al. surveyed WEP’s shortcomings.
-They noted that “experiments in the field show that, with proper equipment, it is practical to eavesdrop on WEP-protected networks from distances of a mile or more from the target.”
-They also identified two general weaknesses:
+Cam-Winget et al. surveyed a variety of shortcomings in WEP.
+They wrote "Experiments in the field show that, with proper equipment, it is practical to eavesdrop on WEP-protected networks from distances of a mile or more from the target."
+They also reported two generic weaknesses: